pulse2percept/pulse2percept/doc/users/faq.rst

     nonlinear magnification plus a two-dimensional, meridian-dependent
     retinal ganglion cell displacement field [Montesano2020]_.
 Set ``eye`` for retinal laterality: nasal retina is the positive-x visual field in a right eye, the negative-x one in a left eye.
+Only the displacement comes from [Montesano2020]_; the degree-to-micron conversion stays Watson's.
     The field is population reference anatomy, not patient-specific.

 You can also implement your own :py:class:`~pulse2percept.topography.VisualFieldMap`.